Association with vessel vectors

 Anonymus (1997) Alien Species in the Marine Environment.
 Status and National Activities in the OSPARCOM Convention Area.
 Report prepared by the Swedish Environmental Protection Agency for IMPACT (97/7/1-E): 32 pp

 Habitat modifying ability potential (?)
-Not entered
+Unknown

 Toxicity / Life stage (?)
-Not entered
+Unknown

 Bioaccumulation association (?)
-Not entered
+Unknown

 Known human health impact?
-Not entered
+Known

 Known economic impact?
-Not entered
+Not known

 Known measurable environmental impact?
-Not entered
+Not known

 Included in the Target Species list?
-Not entered
+No

 Association with vessel vectors (?)
-Not entered
+Unknown

-Molecular information Not entered
+Molecular information Available

 Created byRomualda Chuševė, 2011-10-26